ufukcoskun/wiremock_rest_boilerplate/README.md

-# wiremock_rest_boilerplate
+# WireMock and Rest Assured Example

-wiremock & rest assured boilerplate
+API test example with Java & Rest Assured, stubbing by WireMock.